fchastanet/obsidian-metaflow/src/Tests.md

 ### 2.1.
 Update metadata in folder

 - Right-click a folder in the file explorer.
+- in Metadata-Menu settings, add a new property
+- in MetaFlow, add default value for this new property
 - Select 'Update metadata in folder' from the context menu.
-- Verify all notes in the folder are updated with correct metadata.
+- Verify all notes in the folder are updated with correct metadata (new property should have been added with the default value).
 - **Edge case:** Right-click an excluded folder.
 Confirm no notes are updated and a warning is shown.
 - **Edge case:** Folder contains non-note files.
 Ensure only notes are processed.